ml4/example-sentinel-vault/README.md

 ### Overrides

-As this EGP has been applied with a level of `soft-mandatory`,
+As this EGP has been applied with a level of `soft-mandatory`, it can be overridden with:

 ## Troubleshooting